The information on this page is for students studying the following courses:

 University High Demand books (blue labels) cannot be reserved if there is a copy available on the shelves.
 Short Loan books (orange labels) cannot be reserved.

 You will receive an email to your personal account telling you when the item is available for collection.
-We will give you seven days to collect your books.
+We will give you 14 days to collect your books.
+University high demand (blue sticker) books will be held for 7 days.

 Reservations are collected from Level 1 of The Hive and are shelved in alphabetical order by borrower surname.